Can Do Bristol is central to Bristol City Council's strategy for building stronger communities.

 Members can also pose challenges, gather ideas and share solutions to the issues that are important to them with the option to turn the best ideas into community-led project teams.

-A key challenge for Bristol City Council, and the city as a whole, is to accelerate practical solutions where local resources are mobilised to meet immediate needs.
-Our vision for a collaborative cross-sector approach has been instrumental in helping the Neighbourhoods team to develop their thinking in this area; and our engagement with key stakeholders has helped to shape the ‘Can Do Bristol’ approach.
+A key challenge for Bristol City Council, and the city as a whole, is to accelerate practical solutions to local problems using any available resources.
+Our vision for a collaborative cross-sector approach has been instrumental in helping the Council to develop their thinking in this area and shape the ‘Can Do Bristol’ approach.